Leprekus/next-spotify-clone/README.md

 As a database I decided to go with Supabase which I had heard quite a lot about, but had never gotten around to trying it.
 It was actually an enjoyable experience, I got to set it up and start working with it quickly.
 I would definetely use it again.
 Radix UI is used for the modal menus.

+## Notes

+**useSupabaseContext** is mainly used for content that requires authentication.
+**useUsabaseClient** provides read access to both authenticated and unauthenticated users

 ## What I learned

 During this project I noticed there were several tools that I had been omitting as a React developer.
 Mainly the use of providers and hooks.